5G-MAG/Getting-Started/pages/5g-core-service-consumers/tutorials.md

 ### [Tutorial: Using the 5GC Service Consumer libraries: libscBSF](./tutorials/using-libscPCF.html)

-This tutorial provides guidelines how to test the PCF service consumer library.
+This tutorial provides guidelines on how to test the PCF service consumer library.

 ### [Tutorial: Using the 5GC Service Consumer libraries: libscMBSMF](./tutorials/using-libscMBSMF.html)

-This tutorial provides guidelines how to test the MBSMF service consumer library.
+This tutorial provides guidelines on how to test the MBSMF service consumer library.